Mogul’s Account of Virgin Galactic Most Revealing for What It Doesn’t Say

 Branson says he did a lot of soul searching before deciding to continue on with the program.
 But, if the accident raised any concerns in his mind about the competence of Rutan and his team, he makes no mention of it in the book.

-Virgin Galactic was in no position at that point to ride herd over Rutan and Scaled at that point.
+Virgin Galactic was in no position to ride herd over Rutan and Scaled at that point.
 The company was primarily a marketing and sales operation headed by Branson’s right-hand man, Will Whitehorn, who had no background in engineering, aerospace or manufacturing.
 (Virgin Galactic would build up its technical capabilities in later years.)

 Branson doesn’t mention it, but the tragedy had no discernible effect on Virgin Galactic’s claims about the safety of SpaceShipTwo.
 If anything, the company doubled down on these claims.
 The hybrid engine was safe and benign despite the use of the volatile nitrous oxide that could blow up on its own, the company insisted.
 But, Virgin Galactic didn’t stop there.